Four decades ago, history was made. Right here. Right where I’m sitting. Or at least in the seat next to the one I’m sitting in.

 So what did happen in 1981?
 One word: quattro.

-It’s not just DirtFish paying attention to this historic car, as a lengthily worked-on plan by the Avenger Sunbeam Owners Club to show off the car this year at the NEC Classic Motor Show, along with KDU 111V, EVC 666T, RAC 134W and the employees who worked on them had looked to come to fruition this year.
+It’s not just DirtFish paying attention to this historic car, as a lengthily worked-on plan by the Avenger Sunbeam Owners Club to show off the car at last year’s NEC Classic Motor Show, along with KDU 111V, EVC 666T, RAC 134W and the employees who worked on them had looked to come to fruition in 2020.

-Circumstances means that arrangement will now be made reality in 2021, when further celebrations are planned.
+Circumstances means that arrangement will now be made reality this year, when further celebrations are planned.